 - Full Year

-Legal systems of Asia and Africa - an introduction to the comparative study of law, based on a detailed examination of the norms, institutions and processes in major traditional and modern laws and legal systems of Asia and Africa.
+Legal Systems of Asia and Africa is an introduction to the comparative study of law, based on an examination of the norms, institutions and processes of some of the major traditional and modern legal systems of Asia and Africa.

 - sources of law;

 - processes of dispute settlement;

 - links between social, political and legal systems;